 Faculty awards are given annually to honor those faculty members who epitomize the highest levels of excellence in the pursuit of the university’s mission and goals.
-Each fall the Provost calls for nominations for these awards.
-The awards are presented to the faculty recipients at Showcase, our day for recognizing the achievements of our faculty and staff (usually the first Friday after spring break).
+Each fall the provost calls for nominations for these awards.
 The faculty awards include:

 The four Sahlin Awards recognize outstanding achievement in one of the following areas of faculty performance: Instruction, Leadership, Outreach and Engagement, and, Research, Scholarship and Arts.

 Honors dedicated individuals who have given a substantial part of their career to advancing WSU through excellent service in administration, teaching, research, extension, or a professional field.